Become an SPCA Inspector

 Trainee Inspectors put through the course by the SPCA are sponsored by the Ministry for Primary Industries (MPI), so all their course fees and associated costs are covered.
 Private students will have to pay for their own course fees and other associated costs.

-The qualification, skills and experience of SPCA Inspectors can also contribute to a career path in other animal welfare-related areas, including:
+The qualifications, skills and experience of SPCA Inspectors can also contribute to a career path in other animal welfare-related organisations, including: